 Alchemyverse probes the region's reputation as the driest, sunniest place on Earth and host to large-scale scientific and technological infrastructure such as astronomical observatories and solar energy farms.
-Each ceramic tablet bears the measurement of solar irradiance in kilowatts per square on the date of its making and is sonified by conducting transmitters emitting field recordings of the dried river Rio San Pedro and abandoned mine, Mina Victoria.
-The artists invite exhibition goers to walk onto an elevated floor that vibrates with desert audio and houses artifacts from their field work. which can be viewed from above.
+Each ceramic tablet bears the measurement of solar irradiance in kilowatts per square meter recorded by NASA's Atacama station on the date of its making and is sonified by conducting transmitters emitting field recordings of the dried river Rio San Pedro and abandoned mine, Mina Victoria.
+The artists invite exhibition goers to walk onto an elevated floor that vibrates with desert audio and houses artifacts from their field work, which can be viewed from above.